Almost everyone needs some kind of Dremel tool, i.e. a mini

 will fit on my desk, and is convenient to have immediately on hand for

-the occasional small job, like milling a rocket launch lug, or shaping a
+the occasional small job, like milling a rocket

-custom screw or nut, or getting rid of PCB mounting studs in a project box,
+mispositioned PCB mounting studs in a project box,

 etc. (or creating a mount for a USB

 microscope).
 My current Dremel tool is made by Proxxon.
 (The word "Dremel tool" is fully genericized by now, don't you think think?)
-It is a Proxxon IBS/E, fitted with an MB 200 drill stand and KT 70 compound table, an ES 70 eccentric clamp and a PM 60 vise, a DIY footswitch, a USB microscope for accurate drilling of PCBs, and a DIY dust collection system.
+It is a Proxxon IBS/E, fitted with an MB 200 drill stand custom modified for better depth control, a KT 70 compound table, an ES 70 eccentric clamp and a PM 60 vise, a dividing head, a DIY footswitch, a USB microscope for accurate drilling of PCBs, and a DIY dust collection system.
 Plus a needlessly big assortment of cutters, drill bits, grinding stones and other odds and ends.
 I don't think I have use for an actual CAD system, but stepper motors on the compound table's axes might be more convenient to use manually than the standard hand wheels.
-Let's see if I ever get around to that... |
+Let's see if I ever get around to that...
+See these separate pages for my modification of the drill stand, the adapted USB microscope and its software, and my design for a custom footswitch. |

 The